BARBARA-JEAN ANDERSON - CHAPTER PRESIDENT

 Rose is currently working as a substitute teacher and lives in Texas.
 She enjoys reading novels from a variety of different genres.

-TBD - CHAPTER SECRETARY
+QUANNISHA SIMMONS - CHAPTER SECRETARY

-HALEY BATTLE - MEMBERSHIP CHAIR
+JESSICA MARTZ - MEMBERSHIP CHAIR

 Jess received her Bachelor's degree in secondary education from Penn State in 2009, a Master's in teaching ESL from WGU in 2016, and a Master's in Curriculum and Instruction from WGU in 2021.
 She has been a member of KDP since 2016, has enjoyed serving on the AES executive board in several different capacities during most of those years, and has also become a member of the national KDP executive board.